 Wakefield, Va. (http://www.nws.noaa.gov/climate/index.php?wfo=akq).

 For graphs of precipitation, visit the Southeast Regional Climate Center (Chapel Hill, N.C) at http://www.sercc.com/climateinfo/precip_maps, where you can find maps of total precipitation and percent of normal precipitation for the past 7, 30, 60, or 90 days; or the NWS’ Advanced Hydrologic Prediction Service at http://water.weather.gov/precip/ for a map of precipitation nationwide or by state, with capability to show county boundaries, and archives available for specific days, months, or years.
-Shown below are the Southeast Regional Climate Center’s provisional (still needing verification) maps of the percent-of-normal precipitation for the previous 30 days, 60 days, and 90 days, through December 31, 2014.
+Shown below are the Southeast Regional Climate Center’s preliminary maps of the percent-of-normal precipitation for the previous 30 days, 60 days, and 90 days, through December 31, 2015.
+[Please note that the scale is different for the 30-day map.]

-According to the U.S. Geological Survey WaterWatch for Virginia, average stream flow values for December 2014 at about 150 stream gages in Virginia and just beyond the state border were in the normal range at about 83 percent of gages; below normal at about 12 percent; and above normal at about 5 percent.
+According to the U.S. Geological Survey WaterWatch for Virginia (online at http://waterwatch.usgs.gov/index.php?m=mv01d&r=va&w=map), monthly average stream flow values for December 2015 at 151 stream gages in Virginia and just beyond the state border were in the normal range at 23% of gages, below normal at 1%, above normal at 38%, and much above normal at 38%.
 The color-coded, flow-percentile map for this period is shown below.
-The color codes/percentile classes used by USGS to compared flows to historical records for the month are as follows:
+The color codes/percentile classes used by USGS to compared flows to historical records for the month are shown in the chart below the map.

 D0 = abnormally dry;